konyaebostic18-source/cchw1/README.md

 # cchw1
 homework 1

+For this project, I referenced a piece of art that I saw online.
+I wanted it to incorporate a lot of lines, along with a mixture of black, green, yellow, and noFill circles.

-For my interactive elements, I wanted to make the black circles shake with mousePressed, and have the green and yellow circles move randomly with keyPressed.
-For the mousePressed function first a created a int variable named “shakeAmount” and put it to 3.
-Then a created an if conditional:
+For my interactive elements, I wanted to make the black circles shake with mousePressed and have the green and yellow circles move randomly with keyPressed.
+For the mousePressed function, first, I created an int variable named “shakeAmount” and set it to 3.
+Then, I created an if conditional:

 if (mousePressed && dist(mouseX, mouseY, 190, 180) < 1000) {
    float offsetX = random(-shakeAmount, shakeAmount);
    float offsetY = random(-shakeAmount, shakeAmount);

-This code states that if the mouse is pressed at least 1000 pixels near the point (190, 180). then it will generates random offsets in the x and y directions by 3 pixels.
-I set it to 1000 so that no matter where you click, the circles will shake Under neith this code, I put the positions of all the black circles, so that all of them witll have the same effect.
-I also put the intial black circle positions.
+This code states that if the mouse is pressed at least 1000 pixels near the point (190, 180).
+Then it will generate random offsets in the x and y directions by 3 pixels.
+I set it to 1000 so that no matter where you click, the circles will shake.
+Underneath this code, I put the positions of all the black circles, so that all of them will have the same effect.
+I also put the initial black circle positions.

-Next for my keyPressed interactions, I made it so that when the 1 key is pressed, the yellow circles will move, and then 2 is pressed, the green circles move.
+Next for my keyPressed interactions, I made it so that when the 1 key is pressed, the yellow circles will move, and then 2 key is pressed, the green circles move.

-First, I created and int variable named numCircles and put it to 3 .
-This way, I can apply funcuitns to all circles at once.
+First, I created an int variable named numCircles and set it to 3.
+This way, I can apply functions to all circles at once.
 I then created the following float functions for the circle positions:

 float[ ] greenX = new float[numCircles];
 float[ ] greenY = new float[numCircles];
 float[ ] yellowX = new float[numCircles];
 float[ ]  yellowY = new float[numCircles];

-This code allows the greenX and greenY to store the X and Y positions of the all  green circles, same going for the yellowX and yellowY.
+This code allows the greenX and greenY to store the X and Y positions of all green circles, same going for the yellowX and yellowY.
 Next, I created a for loop in order to randomly generate the initial positions of the green and yellow circles:

  for (int i = 0; i < numCircles; i++) {
     greenX[i] = random(circleSize, width - circleSize);